rgnter/mth/README.md

 Math utilities for Spigot/PaperMC (Anything based on Bukkit API)

 # Contents
-- cartesian to polar coordinates
+- Cartesian to polar coordinates
-- cartesian to spherical coordinates
+- Cartesian to spherical coordinates
-- polar to cartesian coordinates
+- Polar to cartesian coordinates
-- spherical to cartesian coordinates
+- Spherical to cartesian coordinates
 - Yaw to degrees
 - Pitch to degrees
 - Degrees to yaw
 - Degrees to pitch
 - Decimal round
-- RGB to encoded int
+- RGB to int

 # For devs
 This project is compiled via [Apache Maven](https://maven.apache.org/) (For more info see **Compiling**).